Note: This article is part of a series on how to write a great patent application.

-After you write the patent application, you need to put it away for at least a day or two.
+After you write your patent application, you need to put it away for at least a day or two.
 Reread it after you haven’t worked on it for a while.
-When you get back to it, you will be fresh and be able to catch things that you missed.
+When you get back to it, you will have fresh eyes and be able to catch things that you missed.

 To fix grammatical mistakes, use an online grammar checker.

 Make sure that all of the terms are used consistently.

 Make sure that all of the points written in the outline have been described in the patent application.